B4rtDC/MaxEntropyGraphs.jl/performance/NOTES.md

 - Decision: keep.
 Rerun cost after fixes: R1 (three weighted Julia larges) 9 min, R2 (UBCM Julia + split Python) ~2 h 40 m, zero kills.

+### EXP-016  Full v0.8.0 campaign and the solver-robustness harness

+- Date: 2026-09-18/20, same box and toolchain as EXP-015 on purpose (M4 Max `beast`, Julia 1.12.6, CPython 3.12.13, BENCH_CORES=12), so every delta is the package rather than the machine.
+  Driven by the new `campaign.sh --detach`: preflight, robustness, benchmarks, summary, with a status file and a heartbeat so a two-day run can be read from another machine.
+- Preflight green at `aa4af7b`'s parent: suite 2362/2362, all 19 validation scripts ALL PASS, both environments resolved from no manifest.
+- **Speed is unchanged**: ratios 0.95-1.05 nearly everywhere against EXP-015.
+That is the result for the paper.
+The v0.8.0 correctness work cost nothing.
+- One timeout, and it is the same one as EXP-015: NEMtropy `decm_exp` quasinewton at N=512.
+It reproduces rather than being new.
+NEMtropy's UBCM_large quasinewton *did* finish this time (95.0 s median over 30 rounds) and still does not converge, so the omitted row stands.

+**Three things the campaign found that the campaign could not itself measure.**

+1. **The harness never benchmarked the UECM/DECM fixed point.** `include_fixed_point` defaulted to `false` for both models *and* was overridden to `false` per graph in each driver.
+Correct when written (the method converged on none of 150 networks); never flipped after PR #18.
+So the refresh measured nothing of v0.8.0's largest speed change.
+UECM now enabled: it is the fastest solver at medium (0.50 ms against 1.46 ms for BFGS-AG) and large (0.43 ms against 1.45 ms), and slower at small (2.6 ms).
+The three UECM problems are tilings of one rhesus network, so they multiply multiplicities without adding distinct `(d, s)` pairs and the reduced problems are all of similar size; the differences are iteration counts, not scale.
+DECM stays out, because its fixture carries a runaway `s = k` node and the fixed point needs more than the matched 1000-iteration budget there (it reaches 9e-10 at the model's own default of 10 000).

+2. **A "sampling regression" that was not one.** UECM/DECM sampling came out 1.5-2.5x slower than EXP-015 while all 14 other sampling benchmarks sat at 0.96-1.03.
+Checked against v0.7.0 in a
+   worktree: the fits are identical to every digit (edges 68.7, mean weight 9.402, max `yiyj` 0.973854) and `rand(m,100)` takes 0.0029 s against 0.0027 s.
+A clean re-run of the same benchmark gives 0.000319 s against EXP-015's 0.000304 s, ratio 1.05.
+The campaign's own cells were the outlier, measured after 3.5 h of continuous load. **Lesson: a single campaign's sampling numbers are not trustworthy to better than about 2x; re-measure a suspicious cell on a cold machine before believing it.**

+3. **The default `:fixedpoint` threw on one dense graph in five** for UBCM, DBCM and RBCM.
+Found by the new `robustness/` sweep, which is the axis `performance/` does not cover: it pins `initial = :degrees` everywhere.
+34 of 147 well-posed graphs failed from the shipped defaults, as `IsFiniteException` (30) and `SingularException` (4) raised out of a dependency, never a timeout.
+Density-driven: 0/120 at `p = 0.10`, 13 at 0.20, 51 at 0.35, 63 at 0.55, which is why sparse real networks and both demo graphs never showed it.
+All 34 cured by shorter Anderson memory (33 at `m = 2`), i.e. the BiCM's ladder, so the BiCM's exact gauge degeneracy is sufficient but **not necessary** for that failure.
+Fixed in `aa4af7b`; every cell of the sweep is now 100%.

+- Decision: keep.
+The figures are regenerated from this campaign. `robustness/` is the home for the convergence tables that `validation/*.md` quotes, which were previously unreproducible.

 <!-- Template:
 ### EXP-NNN  <short title>
 - Hypothesis: